hbivnm/Venom-Crosshairs/README.md

 ### Planned features
 - [ ] Add checkbox to change "ALL" checkboxes into (ex.)
 "ALL primary weapons for _CLASS_".
 - [ ] Add "Update TF2WSC" notification when new release is available.
-- [ ] Suggestion by depi: Double-clicking a weapon in the ListView should select it as "current weapon".
+- [ ] Add double-clicking a weapon in the ListView should select it as "current weapon".
 (Note to self: add class listviewentry)
 - [ ] Detect if non-TF2WSC config is present and rename folder.
 (This will probably mark the official 1.0 release)

 ### Implemented features